 The Amazing Race anthology My Ox is Broken! even listed Zach as the Best Racer Ever for exactly these reasons.

-Dustin & Kandice beating out the Fast Forward on leg 8 of Season 10, making them the only team to ever come from behind to win a leg in which a team won the Fast Forward (other teams have done it, but only because the team who won the Fast Forward was too far behind to win the leg... or else they sat around all day drinking tea).
+Dustin & Kandice beating out the Fast Forward on leg 8 of Season 10, making them the first team to ever come from behind to win a leg in which a team won the Fast Forward (other teams have done it, but only because the team who won the Fast Forward was too far behind to win the leg... or else they sat around all day drinking tea).
 Made even better by the constant shots of the two teams who had taken the Fast Forward standing around, laughing about how miserable Dustin & Kandice must be doing an Intersection with one of the "weak" teams, turning the entire leg into one extended Description Cut.

 Pulled off again in the third leg of the first season of TAR Latin America.
 Married couple Matias & Tamara (who had won the first two legs) were in the front of the pack and successfully took the Fast Forward.
-But in come unathletic mother and daughter Casilda & Casilda, who despite being one of the last teams to leave the Roadblock, relied on great navigational skills and won the leg, arriving less than 15 minutes before Matias & Tamara.
-Double awesome in that they took the faster Detour option, that involved quite a tall zipline, which the height-fearing mother Casilda got through without batting an eye and not a second of complaining or hesitation, making it the second time she got through a height related task (the first being a rappell on the first leg) like she did those things on a daily basis.
+But in comes unathletic mother and daughter team Casilda & Casilda, who, despite being one of the last teams to leave the Roadblock, relied on their great navigational skills and won the leg, arriving less than 15 minutes before Matias & Tamara.
+Double awesome in that they took the faster Detour option that involved quite a tall zipline, which the height-fearing mother Casilda got through without batting an eye and not a second of complaining or hesitation, making it the second time she got through a height related task (the first being a rappell on the first leg) like she did those things on a daily basis.

-Claire in season 17.
+Claire in Season 17.
 After breaking a watermelon with her face, she keeps right on going with the task.
 Even better is that on her shot that hits the armor, the cameraman clearly wasn't expecting it to happen, and has to rush to get any footage of the armor falling over.

-Considering Kat's statement "Tastes like a million dollars" on the same episode where Kat, a vegetarian, had to eat meat, and Nat had to face her fear of heights, this makes Nat and Kat's win all the more awesome and memorable.
+Nat and Kat, the first all-female winners of the US show in Season 17, after being firmly ahead during the entire final leg.
+Considering Kat's statement, "Tastes like a million dollars" on the same episode where Kat, a vegetarian, had to eat meat, and Nat had to face her fear of heights, this makes Nat and Kat's win all the more awesome and memorable.

-Before these two, let's give a hand to Meredith and Gretchen of Amazing Race 7.
+Before these two, let's give a hand to Meredith and Gretchen of Season 7.
 The fact that they finished fourth with Gretchen cutting her head in one leg and Meredith running several legs with a broken leg (something which production didn't even learn until after their elimination) was even more impressive.

 In Season 22, Dave and Conner placed first in not one, but two legs after the former tore his Achilles tendon.